Macadamia Crusted Mahi Mahi

 I’m not the kind of person that follows food trends or fad diets.
 Maybe you’ve gathered that about me since I’m typically behind in food trends, always miss the national food holidays (why are they a thing anyway??), and you don’t see a whole slew of paleo or Whole30 recipes here.

 In case you’re wondering, I’m always behind on fashion trends too. 🙂

-When it comes to new products or trends in the food market, it takes me a while to jump on the bandwagon (if I ever do at all).
+When it comes to new products or trends in the food market, it takes me a while to jump on the bandwagon.
 When I was approached by Thrive® Algae Oil to try their product, however, I was intrigued.
 I’d never heard of algae oil, and couldn’t believe how perfectly neutral and light the taste was when I tried it.